tnichols217/notes-old/APArt/Piece Descriptions.md

 Materials:

 - Blender
-Used object mode to create the general
+Used object mode to create the general shape
-	- Object
-		- Create the general shape
-		- Used interpolated curves to make organic shapes
+Used interpolated curves to make organic shapes
-	- Sculpting
 - Used sculpting mode to create texture and detail
 	- Shader nodes
 		- Procedurally designed textures to add color and minute details
 - Camera